 The Galaxy Note 20 runs on Android 10 and comes with One UI 2.5 out of the box.
 It gets several new features, including support for new cinematic aspect ratios when recording video in 4K.
 Samsung has introduced new software features for the S Pen as well.
 The Air actions feature has been enhanced with support for more gestures.
 The Galaxy Note 20 is supported until Android 13 for major OS updates.

 Samsung started taking pre-orders for the Galaxy Note 20 on August 6, 2020.
 The handset hit shelves on August 21.
 The Galaxy Note 20 was offered in Mystic Bronze, Mystic Green and Mystic Gray colors at launch.
 Prices start at $999 for the 5G variant.

 Downloads and Resources

-For now, you can check our firmware and APK archives for other Galaxy devices, as well as our wallpaper section.
-We offer firmware for countless Galaxy phones, and you can benefit from expert support, faster downloads, ad-free browsing, dark mode, giveaways, and more, if you take advantage of our optional premium plans.
+To get what you need for your Galaxy device, check out our firmware and APK archives, as well as our wallpaper section.
+We offer firmware for almost all Galaxy phones, and you take advantage of expert support, faster downloads, ad-free browsing, dark mode, giveaways, and more, if you opt of our premium plans.